merriamessam/myapp/README.md

 # myapp

-# Containerization and Deployment with Red Hat Podman, Kubernetes, GitHub, and SonarQube
+# Containerization and Deployment with Podman, Kubernetes, GitHub, and SonarQube

 ## Objectives
 This guide will walk you through the process of: